ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/civil-war-belt.md

 weight: 600
 ---

-The Lattins share photographs of the "Civil War Belt", found in the walls of Mills' Home, in a space directly above the front door, as Larry was installing a new door.
+The Lattins share photographs of the "Civil War Belt", found in the walls of Mills' Home, in a space directly above the front door frame, as Larry was installing a new door.
 I explore possible owners of the belt, in particular, Ira Middaugh.

 <!--more-->